Overview

 Nearby Attractions

-- Glendalough – a short drive into the heart of the Wicklow Mountains National Park, offering monastic ruins and lake walks.
+- Glendalough – A short drive into the Wicklow Mountains National Park, featuring ancient monastic ruins, twin lakes, and well-maintained forest walks.

 Hostel Facilities & Services

-- Large dining hall serving a good‑value breakfast (the only regular meal provided; lunch and dinner must be pre‑ordered with at least four days’ notice)
+- A spacious dining hall serving a hearty breakfast (the only regular meal; lunch and dinner require a four-day pre-order)

-- TV relaxation room with a log fire
+- A TV relaxation room with a log fire for cooler evenings

-- Self‑catering kitchen and a mini‑shop stocked with basic foodstuffs and toiletries
+- Self-catering kitchen and a mini-shop with essentials

 - Free on-site parking for cars and coaches

-- Games room with table‑tennis, DVDs and board games
+- Free Wi-Fi, laundry facilities, and a games room with table tennis and board games

 - Wheelchair-accessible rooms and level common areas